A reputation - 120 years in the making

 We pride ourselves on our teaching and have a particularly good record of working with students to achieve their highest potential.
 Our undergraduate students across geography programmes share a common first year to establish a necessary grounding in the discipline.
 Second and third year teaching allows them to focus more as their interests develop, culminating in a third year independent study that can be focused anywhere in the world.
 Fieldwork in both human and physical geography and environmental science is a core aspect of teaching here in the School of Geography and sees students applying what they learn in the classroom to real world situations in destinations as diverse as New Zealand, the Florida Everglades, Mumbai or Los Angeles.

 The School of Geography at QMUL ranks consistently highly in university league tables.
-Our current rankings include:
+These include:

 - 22nd in the UK and in the top five in London for geography and environmental science (Guardian University Guide 2017)

-- 24th in the UK for geography and environmental science (The Complete University Guide 2017); 2nd in London for overall student satisfaction (for human geography)
+- 24th in the UK for geography and environmental science (The Complete University Guide 2017)

-- 93 per cent of our students were in work or further study six months after graduation (DLHE 2015)
+- 93 per cent of our students are in work or further study six months after graduation (DLHE 2015)

 Graduate destinations from geography and environmental science are diverse and include careers from teaching to law, environmental consultancy to banking, media to government, community organising to project management.